 Variable Amount

 UCLA - Glendale and Santa Monica Orange

 Total Enrollment 12 34

 Total Patients Treated in an Urgent Care Center and Released 6 29

-Estimated Difference Between the Cost of an ED Visit and an Urgent Care Visit \$104 \$104
+Estimated Difference between the Cost of an ED Visit and an Urgent Care Visit \$104 \$104

 Total Potential Savings \$624 \$3,016

 Potential Savings per Patient Enrolled \$52 \$89

-More data are needed to draw firm conclusions about the alternate destination - urgent care concept.
-Paramedics participating in the alternate destination - urgent care projects have demonstrated capacity to evaluate patients according to triage protocols to determine whether they are candidates for treatment at an urgent care center.
+More data are needed to draw firm conclusions about the Alternate Destination - Urgent Care concept.
+Paramedics participating in the Alternate Destination - Urgent Care projects have demonstrated capacity to evaluate patients according to triage protocols to determine whether they are candidates for treatment at an urgent care center.
 No patients experienced adverse outcomes.
 However, only 48 patients were enrolled across the three sites over 26 months, in large part because many people with eligible conditions called 911 at times at which urgent care centers were not open.
-The only concept for which fewer people were enrolled - Directly Observed Therapy for Tuberculosis - is being tested at only one site and involves people who have a rare condition.
-In addition, two of the 48 patients enrolled were transferred to an ED following admission to an urgent care center and nine were rerouted to an ED because the urgent care center declined to accept the patient.
-These findings suggest that for alternate destination - urgent care projects to offer a viable alternative to EDs, screening protocols will need to be more closely aligned with the capabilities of urgent care centers and the illnesses and injuries they are willing to treat.
-The savings generated were modest due to the low enrollment and the design of the project, which only changed the location to which patients were transported and did not reduce the number of transports.
+In addition, two of the 48 patients enrolled were transferred to an ED following admission to an urgent care center, and nine were rerouted to an ED because the urgent care center declined to accept them.
+These findings suggest that for Alternate Destination - Urgent Care projects to offer a viable alternative to EDs, screening protocols will need to be more closely aligned with the capabilities of urgent care centers and the illnesses and injuries they are willing to treat.
+The savings generated were modest due to the low enrollment and the design of the projects, which changed only the destination to which patients were transported and did not reduce the number of transports.

-- The alternate destination sobering center project enrolled 730 patients from February 2017 through March 2018. - 97.6% of patients (n = 712) were treated safely and effectively at the sobering center.
-Only 2.3% (n = 17) were transferred to an ED within six hours of admission.
-Only one patient (0.1%) was rerouted to an ED because the sobering center's registered nurses did not accept the patient. - Persons treated in the sobering center have better access to social workers who can help them obtain detoxification, supportive housing, and other services. - The projects potentially avoided costs of \$241,157 because the cost of treating intoxicated persons in the sobering center is less than the cost of treating them in an ED.
+- San Francisco's Alternate Destination Sobering Center project enrolled 1,627 patients from February 2017 through March 2019. - 97.9% of patients (n = 1,593) were treated safely and effectively at the sobering center.
+Only 2% (n = 32) were transferred to an ED within six hours of admission.
+Only two patients (0.1%) were rerouted to an ED because the sobering center's registered nurses did not accept the patient. - Persons treated in the sobering center have better access to social workers, who can help them obtain detoxification, supportive housing, and other services. - The project potentially avoided costs of \$551,257 because the cost of treating intoxicated persons in the sobering center is less than the cost of treating them in an ED. - The Gilroy Fire Department and the Santa Clara County Emergency Medical Services System launched an Alternate Destination - Sobering Center project in June 2018, but as of March 2019 the project had not enrolled any patients. - The City of Los Angeles Fire Department launched an Alternate Destination - Sobering Center project in June 2019.
+Information about this project will be included in the next update to the public report on the Community Paramedicine Pilot Program.

 Acutely intoxicated persons are another population for whom alternatives to routine transport to an ED are needed.
-Nationwide an estimated 9.7% of ED visits are due to inebriation.^{xv} In busy EDs, clinicians have little time to assist intoxicated patients unless they also have an acute medical need.
-They may not counsel patients about their drinking or give them information about detoxification programs, case management, or other resources.
+Nationwide, an estimated 9.7% of ED visits are due to inebriation.
+15 In busy EDs, clinicians have little time to assist intoxicated patients unless they also have an acute medical need.
+They may not have time to counsel patients about their drinking or give them information about detoxification programs, case management, or other resources.